omriganini/terraform/README.md

-In this project I used Terraform for the CI part
-And Ansible for the CD part
+In this project I used Terraform for the CI part and Ansible for the CD part